Aisles & Gangways

 Enhnance cleaning services can be ordered from the Cleaning & Waste Supplier.

 It is your responsibility to maintain your stand in a clean condition at all times.
-We have arrangements for basic stand cleaning to be carried out at no charge to you.
-The cleaning of exhibits will remain your responsibility, as will any special services that may be required such as the removal of bulk rubbish.
-Standfitting materials, carpet, pallets etc. are not included in the cleaning service and must be removed by the exhibitor or contractor.
-Any costs incurred for the removal of this type of waste will be forwarded to the exhibitor concerned.
+We have made arrangements for basic stand cleaning to be carried out at no charge to you in the evening before the show opens each day.
+The cleaning of exhibits will remain your responsibility as will any special services that may be required such as the removal of bulk rubbish.

 PLEASE note that you will incur charges if you or your contractor leaves excess waste during build up and breakdown.